Protect your negotiation leverage before buyers test your defensibility narrative.

-If an acquirer's diligence team spent 30 days stress-testing your defensibility narrative, what would they find?
-Would your valuation assumptions hold — or would you be negotiating concessions?
+If an acquirer's diligence team spent 30 days probing your defensibility claims, would your valuation hold, or would you be negotiating concessions you never saw coming?

 Traditional diligence focuses on financials, legal ownership, and operational metrics.
-It often misses whether product, technology, and IP strategy actually support the valuation story — until late-stage diligence, integration, or exit.
+It rarely examines whether product, technology, and IP strategy actually support the valuation story, until late-stage diligence exposes the gaps.

 That gap creates:

-"The pattern is consistent: defensibility assumptions go untested until an external event forces scrutiny.
+"The pattern is consistent: defensibility assumptions go untested until a buyer forces scrutiny.
 By then, remediation is reactive, leverage shifts to the other side, and value quietly erodes."

 The Exit-Grade IP & Defensibility Assessment evaluates whether the assumptions embedded in valuation and exit narratives are supported by evidence across product, technology, and IP posture.